Air Fryer Recipe

 Method

-- In a large bowl, combine the minced lamb, chopped onion, minced garlic, cumin, coriander, cinnamon, paprika, allspice, and chilli flakes.
-Mix well to incorporate the spices evenly.
+1. Put the minced lamb, chopped onion, minced garlic, cumin, coriander, cinnamon, paprika, allspice and chilli flakes into a large bowl.
+Mix well so the spices are evenly worked through the meat.

-- Add the breadcrumbs and beaten egg to the mixture, and season with salt and pepper.
-Using your hands, mix until everything is well combined and the mixture holds together.
+2. Add the breadcrumbs and beaten egg, then season with salt and pepper.
+Use your hands to mix everything together until combined and the mixture holds its shape.

-- With damp hands, shape the mixture into small sausage-like shapes, about 2 inches long and 1 inch thick.
-Place on a tray lined with parchment paper and refrigerate for at least 30 minutes to firm up.
+3. With damp hands, form the mixture into small sausage shapes, about 2 inches long and 1 inch thick.
+Set them on a tray lined with parchment paper and chill in the fridge for at least 30 minutes to firm up.

-- Preheat your air fryer to 180°C (350°F).
-Lightly grease the air fryer basket with oil, or use parchment paper suitable for air fryers.
+4. Preheat your air fryer to 180°C (350°F).
+Lightly grease the air fryer basket with oil, or line it with parchment paper suitable for air fryers.

-- Arrange the lamb koftas in the air fryer basket, ensuring they don’t touch each other.
-Cook for 10-12 minutes, turning halfway through, until they are cooked through and golden brown on the outside.
+5. Place the lamb koftas in the air fryer basket, making sure they are not touching.
+Cook for 10-12 minutes, turning halfway through, until cooked through and golden brown on the outside.

-- Once cooked, remove the koftas from the air fryer and let them rest for a couple of minutes.
+6. When cooked, lift the koftas out of the air fryer and leave them to rest for a couple of minutes.

-- Garnish with fresh coriander or mint leaves before serving.
-Serve with your choice of dips, such as tzatziki or hummus, and enjoy!
+7. Scatter over fresh coriander or mint leaves before serving.
+Serve with your choice of dips, such as tzatziki or hummus, and enjoy.

 Why this works in an air fryer